CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/liu-graph-based-2024/index.md

 - article-journal
 publication: 'in *IEEE Access* [SCI,JCR Q2]'
 doi: 10.1109/ACCESS.2023.3349034
-abstract: 'Many countries across the globe face the serious issue of traffic congestion.
+abstract: <div class="justify-align">Many countries across the globe face the serious issue of traffic congestion.
   This paper presents a low-cost graph-based traffic forecasting and congestion detection framework using online images from multiple cameras.
 The advantage of using a graph neural network (GNN) for traffic forecasting and detection is that it represents